 Sport Psychology & Clinical Psychology

 Dr. Dickens started at the University of Nevada, Reno in 2008 after completing his postdoctoral fellowship at Northern Nevada Adult Mental Health Services.
 He completed his internship at the Utah State University Student Counseling Center’s American Psychological Association (APA)-accredited psychology internship program, providing counseling and sport psychology consulting services to university students.
-He received his Ph.D. in clinical psychology from the University of Nevada, Las Vegas (UNLV) APA-accredited doctoral program in 2007 after completing his dissertation, a sport psychology study on inner experience and golf performance.
-His clinical psychology doctoral program at UNLV was ranked in the Top 100 according to U.S. News and World Report in 2008.
+He received his Ph.D. in clinical psychology from the University of Nevada, Las Vegas (UNLV) APA-accredited doctoral program in 2007 after completing his dissertation, a sport psychology study on golf performance.
+His clinical psychology doctoral program at UNLV was ranked in the Top 100 by the U.S. News and World Report in 2008.
 He received his Bachelor’s degree at University of Nevada, Reno in 1999.

 • identify and obtain meaningful personal goals

 • apply a solid foundation of effective mental skills

 Yani Dickens, Sports Psychologist Reno Las Vegas NV Nevada